cjdbarlow/Part-One/isomerism.md

         * Position isomer
         The carbon skeleton is static, but the position of functional groups varies.
             * e.g. Isoflurane vs. enflurane
-    * **Dynamic** (also known as tautomere)
+    * **Dynamic** (also known as tautomer)
     The molecule exists in a different molecular structures depending on the environment.
         * e.g. Midazolam has pH dependent imidazole ring opening.
 When the pH is less than 4 the ring remains open, maintaining water solubility.
 Midazolam is supplied at pH of 3.5, and so is water soluble on injection but (due to its pKa of 6.5) becomes 89% unionised at physiological pH therefore able to cross lipid membranes.

 * **Stereoisomers**
 Atoms are connected in the same order in each isomer, but different orientation of functional groups.
-Stereoisomers are **not-superimposable**, meaning the different isomers can't be rotated so that they look the same.
+Stereoisomers are **not super-imposable**, meaning the different isomers can't be rotated so that they look the same.
 Stereoisomers are divided into:
     * **Geometric Isomers**
     Have a chemical structure (e.g. a carbon-carbon double-bond) prevents free rotation of groups, so different locations of chemical groups will create an isomer.
 Geometric isomers are known as **cis-** or **trans-** depending on whether the subgroups are on the same or opposite sides (respectively) of the chemical structure.
         * e.g. Atracurium